 © Kirk Feral 2011, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.

-Some varieties shown on the All Gem Garnet graph above have refractive index ranges that do not match exactly the ranges published by GIA.
-For example, the low RI for Rhodolite Garnet in this study is 1.738, while the low limit given by GIA is 1.740.
-The high RI for Standard Pyrope found in this study is 1.77, while the GIA high is limited to 1.756.
+Some Garnet species shown on the All Gem Garnet graph above have refractive index ranges that do not match exactly the ranges published by GIA.
+For example, the high RI for Standard Pyrope found in this study is 1.77, while the GIA high is limited to 1.756.
 GIA classifies Pyropes with RI's higher than 1.756 as belonging to the hybrid Pyrope-Spessartine species.

 The graph above clearly shows that Pyralspite Garnet species mix with each other much more freely than do Ugrandite Garnet species.
 Ugrandites are composed primarily of one end member or another, with not much in the way of intermediate examples.
 With the exception of Uvarovite, all Ugrandites tested are in solid solution between Grossular and Andradite, with graph points falling along the Grossular-Andradite joining line.
-We have not found any Grossular-Andradites with true intermediate composition, meaning no graph points fall further than a third of the away from the closest end member along the Grossular-Andradite join.
+We have not found any Grossular-Andradites that have true intermediate composition, meaning no graph points fall further than a third of the away from the closest end member along the Grossular-Andradite join.
 Gemologists often refer to Mali Garnet as a Grossuar-Andradite variety, but Mali is better characterized simply as a Grossular Garnet that has higher Andradite content than other Grossular varieties.

 Malaya is a Variety of Pyrope